sourcegraph/handbook/content/departments/engineering/dev/process/pullrequest-compliance.md

 ### For all teammates

-1. If a PR is considered to be an exception, a GitHub issue is automatically created over [a GitHub repository dedicated to track them](https://github.com/sourcegraph/sec-pr-audit-trail/issues), and the teammate who caused it is assigned to it.
+1. If a PR is considered to be an exception, a GitHub issue is automatically created over [a GitHub repository dedicated to track them](https://github.com/sourcegraph/sec-pr-audit-trail/issues), and the teammate who is responsible will be assigned.
-1. When assigned such an issue, the teammate (or a peer) has to post an explanation for the exception as well as to justify how it was reviewed and/or tested, and close it.
+1. When assigned such an issue, the teammate (or a peer) is required to post an explanation for the exception as well as to justify how it was reviewed and/or tested, and close it.
 1. If the issue is reopened by @dev-experience-support, the teammate must update the explanation until considered valid by @dev-experience-support.

-### For engineer on dev-experience-support roation
+### For engineer on dev-experience-support rotation

 > All issues prior to 2023-05-22 have been reviewed manually, even if they do not carry the `approved` label.